Scientific name: Pellaea rotundifolia

 The Button ferns are one of those popular little cuties you often see in many homes and garden centers, prized for their unique and delicate round-leaved fronds.
 That will add texture and contrast to any interior space.

 Native to New Zealand and Australia prove their hardiness and tolerance to bouts of forgetful watering, however, they are extreme lovers of humidity and can handle low light situations.
-All in all a fantastic little fern.
+Try them as a bathtub adornment, or a windowsill specimen.

 Toxicity: Not known to be toxic.